rmrevin/yii2-ulogin/README.md

     // where to should ULogin redirect users after successful login 'redirectUri' => ['sign/ulogin'],

+    // force use https in redirect uri 'forceRedirectUrlScheme' => 'https',

     // optional params (can be ommited)
     // force widget language (autodetect by default)